sage-code82/JavaScript30/README.md

 ## Challenge 2 - JS Clock

-Estimated Time to Complete 1 hour - Time Started 10:30pm Time Taken and Time Finished
-Notes on Task
+Estimated Time to Complete 1 hour - Time Started 10:30pm Time Taken and Time Finished 10:54pm (24 minutes) Notes on Task still need to add the colors for the CSS etc will do that tomorrow in my lunch break (07.11.23)

 ### Stretch goal

-Add the clock face numbers to the clock.
+Add the clock face numbers to the clock, maybe have a star wars theme Add a ticking sound to the clocj